-If you are forced to cancel a booking due to government guidelines, such as banning small social events of the kind you have booked and over a period where your event was due to take place, then this falls under ‘force majeure’.
+If you are forced to cancel a booking due to government guidelines, such as completely banning events of the kind you have booked and over a period where your event was due to take place, then this could fall under ‘force majeure’.

-We understand how stressful this can be for our customers, so we are offering flexible booking options and advice to our customers by helping them to re-schedule any force majeure cancellations relating to COVID-19 to an alternative date with no additional booking/administration fees.
-We are happy to transfer the booking deposit across to a new date with your act and help as much as we can to get the dates moved as quickly and easily as possible.
+We understand how stressful this can be for our customers and so we are offering flexible booking options and advice to our customers by helping them to re-schedule any force majeure cancellations relating to COVID-19 to an alternative date with no additional booking/administration fees.
+We are happy to transfer the booking fee across to a new date with your act and help as much as we can to get the dates moved as quickly and easily as possible.

 What if my first choice of act isn’t available?

-Please note that performance fees may differ between acts and your initial booking deposit cannot be transferred across towards a performance fee.
+Please note that performance fees may differ between different acts and your initial booking fee deposit cannot be transferred across towards a performance fee.

-(The remaining balance is the performance fee that is paid directly to the act for their performance – this is the cost of the act to perform on the event date.)
+(The remaining balance is the performance fee that is paid directly to the act closer to the event date for their performance – this is the cost of the act to perform on the event date.)

 If you choose to cancel your booking altogether due to enforced COVID-19 measures, we can also help you with doing this and liaising with the act on your behalf.
-Please be aware that your booking deposit is non-refundable, however, we are happy to use it against a new booking in the future if discussed at the time of your cancellation.
+Please be aware that your booking fee deposit is non-refundable, however, we are offering to credit this against a new booking in the future if discussed at the time of your cancellation.
 If your event falls within the ‘lockdown’ period, the ‘Force Majeure’ clause applies.
 This means that no party will be liable for any failure to fulfil its obligations and means that there are no performance cancellation fees due to be paid to the act /performer by the customer.